-In the course, participants examine the cognitive foundations of reading comprehension, current theory and practice related to literacy, and their influence on methods of instruction and assessment.
-This includes an emphasis on the interrelationships between reading processes and language learning as well as personal writing experiences, writing in various genres, and management writing of workshops.
+In the course, participants examine the foundations of comprehension, current theory and practice related to literacy, and their influence on methods of instruction and assessment.
+This includes emphasis an the interrelationships between reading processes and language learning as well as personal writing experiences, writing in various genres, and management of writing workshops.

-EDU632 Applied Linguistics for Language Educators 3 Credits
+EDU632 - Applied Linguistics for Language Educators 3 Credits

 Through this course, participants will become knowledgeable about the nature and structure of language and how first and second languages develop.
-Participants will teaching explore language strategies consistent with the current understanding of the nature, structure, and development of language.
+Participants will explore language teaching strategies consistent with the current understanding of the nature, structure, and development of language.
 By developing a repertoire of effective strategies, participants will become more proficient at supporting students' second language development.
 Teachers will investigate best practices and current research and consider how to adapt and integrate these principles into their own educational practice.

-EDU640 Program Design and Evaluation 3 Credits
+EDU640 - Program Design and Evaluation 3 Credits